MohammadKasaei/visionBasedManipulation/README.md

 ### Environment Setup

-If you are using command line, before running our basic demo, you need to the path to our project to the PYTHONPATH environment variable.
+If you are using command line, before running our basic demo, you need to add the path to our project to the PYTHONPATH environment variable.
 Just run the following command.

 ```shell
 export PYTHONPATH=$PYTHONPATH:/your/path/to/visionBasedManipulation::/your/path/to/visionBasedManipulation/network